opendevstack/ods-provisioning-app/README.md

 The APIs exposed for direct usage, and also for the UI are in the [controller package](src/main/java/org/opendevstack/provision/controller).
 The connectors to the various tools to create resources are in the [services package](src/main/java/org/opendevstack/provision/services)

-If you want to build locally - create gradle.properties in the root to configure connectivity to OpenDevStack NEXUS
+If you want to build / run locally - create `gradle.properties` in the project's root to configure connectivity to OpenDevStack NEXUS

     - nexus_url=<NEXUS HOST>
     - nexus_folder=candidates